phoenixframework/phoenix/DD_Plug.md

   ...
 ```

-By using a module plug, we were able to add it to our browser pipeline via `plug HelloPhoenix.Plugs.Locale, "en"`.
-We can see that using the `init/1` callback, we passed a default locale to fallback to if none is present.
-We also made use of pattern matching to define multiple `call/2` function heads to validate the locale in the params, and otherwise fallback to "en".
+We are able to add this module plug to our browser pipeline via `plug HelloPhoenix.Plugs.Locale, "en"`.
+In the `init/1` callback, we pass a default locale to use if none is present in the params.
+We also use pattern matching to define multiple `call/2` function heads to validate the locale in the params, and fall back to "en" if there is no match.

-That's all there is to plug.
+That's all there is to Plug.
 Phoenix embraces the plug design of composable transformations all the way up and own the stack.
-This is just your first taste, but get used to asking yourself "Could I put this in a plug?".
-The answer is usually yes!
+This is just the first taste.
+If we ask ourselves, "Could I put this in a plug?"
+The answer is usually, "Yes!"